alexalphonse/C-Language/README.md

     Created a C Program which executes the average of 3 values.

-    Learnt the Increment and Decrement operator in C launguage
+    Learnt the Increment and Decrement operator in C language

-    Learnt If Statement in C launguage.
+    Learnt If Statement in C language.

-    Learnt Nested statement in C launguage.
+    Learnt Nested statement in C language.

     Learnt Simple if statement and created a Discount Program using C language.

-    Learnt While loop, Dowhile loop and For loop in C launguage.
+    Learnt While loop, Dowhile loop and For loop in C language.